HouseElves/kanji_time_public/docs/source/design/cli_entry.rst

 Execution Flow
 --------------

-Once the CLI resolves the requested report by name and gathers the report's data it and enters a page-rendering loop.
+Once the CLI resolves the requested report by name and gathers the report's data it enters a page-rendering loop.
 The pagination logic interacts with other Kanji Time components as below.
-The overriding consideration for this loop is simplicity: all the complexity of page layout, keeping track of data, and deciding page breaks & report completion is handed off to the report's controller.
+The overriding consideration for this loop is simplicity: the page-rendering loop delegates all the complexity of page layout, tracking data, and deciding page breaks & report completion to the report controller in a Template Algorithm software pattern.

 .. mermaid::
     :name: sd_pagination